Is This Keto? We’re Answering Your Most Frequently Asked Food Questions!

 - Keto Orange Creamsicle Cheesecake

 - Keto Cinnamon Rolls With Cream Cheese Frosting

 - Keto Carrot Cake With Cream Cheese Frosting

 Is mayonnaise keto?

-With most mayo brands containing less than 1 gram of carbohydrates per 1 Tbsp. serving and 10+ grams of fat, you can totally add mayo to your keto foods shopping list!
+While most mayo brands contain less than 1 gram of carbohydrates per 1 Tbsp. serving and 10+ grams of fat, you can totally add mayo to your keto foods shopping list!
 However, it’s always good to be careful and read the nutrition label to make sure there are no sneaky sugars added into this otherwise totally keto-friendly condiment.

 Is oatmeal keto?

 Unfortunately, traditional oatmeal is usually packed with carbs, especially if we’re talking about the store-bought versions.
 Just one cup of plain oatmeal contains more than 50 grams of carbs 😱, and the added sugars only spike that number up even further.

 Luckily, we can still enjoy the awesome health benefits and satisfying flavor of oatmeal without the carbs.
 Our oatless keto oatmeal uses chia seeds, hemp hearts, and flax seeds to recreate the texture and taste of traditional oatmeal, and unlike the “real” thing, it’ll keep you full all morning. 🙌

 Have keto food questions that aren’t on this list?
 Ask our very own keto nutritionist!